#1 Training Myth: My Dog Needs to Be More Obedient

 1. Reduce stress and reactivity with management.
 If your dog cannot cope with visitors to your home, or visits to the farmers market, or seeing other dogs, or walking in busy areas, stop doing those activities with him/her for now, and seek professional help.
 Most dogs will never get used to scary/overwhelming situations with more exposure, and their behavior often gets worse.
 Fear spreads backwards and generalizes.

 Management prevents rehearsal of unwanted behaviors.
-A professional trainer will suggest ways you may not have considered, to get things under control so that new emotional responses and new replacement behaviors can be learned, gradually, under the right conditions.
+A professional positive trainer will suggest ways you may not have considered, to get the situation under control so that new emotional responses and new replacement behaviors can be learned, gradually, under the right conditions.

 2. Add more enrichment.
 Meeting more needs has proven to resolve many behavior issues.
 Like humans, dogs share many needs in common, but vary a lot by breed and also individually.
-Consider whether there’s room for improvement in the areas of health, nutrition, instinctual behaviors, physical and mental exercise, social interaction, sensory input, calming/relaxing, independence, safety, and security.
+Consider whether there’s room for improvement in the areas of health, nutrition, sleep, instinctual behaviors like sniffing and foraging, physical and mental exercise, social interaction, sensory input, calming/relaxing time, independence, safety, and security.

 You will find a ton of ideas and useful information in Canine Enrichment for the Real World by Allie Bender CDBC and Emily Strong CDBC.

 3. Offer (safe) choices and control.
 Asking your dog Which way should we walk?, Which toy do you want to play with, or eat out of?, Do you prefer being touched here or there?
-This treat or that one? and responding accordingly can be tremendously helpful for behavioral wellness.
+This treat or that one? and responding accordingly offers pets agency and promotes behavioral wellness.
 And learning their preferences makes our bond stronger.
-Dogs who lack choices and the ability to make good things happen and avoid unpleasant things can become either shut down or unruly.
+Dogs who lack choices—and the ability to make good things happen and avoid unpleasant things—can become either shut down or unruly.

 Just as we need to feel in control by having the ability to make choices, so do our dogs need—and hugely benefit from—having a sense of control over what happens to them.
 Controlling outcomes is in fact the basis for all behavior, in all species.
 More control also means less fear and stress—therefore reducing anxiety and aggression.